miseEnPlace-i/lapr2/docs/SprintB/US11/US11_GetEmployeesListByRole.md

 > "[...] each vaccination center has one coordinator."

+**From Client Clarifications**

+> "The application should present all Employee attributes."

+> "For now I just want to get a list of employees without considering the order of presentation."

+> "The Administrator should select a given role and all employees associated with the selected role should be listed."

 ### 1.3.
 Acceptance Criteria

 - **AC1: The selected role must be defined in the constants class**